 Instant On allows you to locate your device when there are many devices in the site.
+To locate your device, follow these steps:

-- 1. Click the Inventory () tile on the Instant On web application home page or click the Site Health banner and then click on Show inventory.
+- 1. Click the Inventory ( A) tile on the Instant On web application home page or click the Site Health banner and then click on Show inventory.
 The Inventory page is displayed. - 2.
-Click the () arrow next to the stack in the Inventory list and then click on Actions tab. - 3.
+Click the ( > ) arrow next to the stack in the Inventory list and then click on Actions tab. - 3.
 The toggle switches for the devices in the stack are displayed next to the Locate field.
-Slide the toggle switch to right () to turn on the locator light in the device.
+Slide the toggle switch to right ( ) to turn on the locator light in the device.
 The locator light will be active for 30 minutes after you turn on the toggle switch.
 The light is turned off by default and can be turned on for a particular stack member or for the entire stack.